dann109/BBB/Help.md

+# To get internet working
-#to get internet working, assumes you are logged in as root on screen or debian on ssh
+#Assumes you are logged in as root on screen or debian on ssh
 #Connect to RedRover
 #System Preferences>>Sharing   select Internet Sharing over Wifi with BBB